Skip to content

 Mt.
 Diablo State Park and the many adjacent open spaces—variously run by several cities and the East Bay Regional Park District—have created a huge expanse of publicly-accessible land.
 With SMD as the focus, many agencies and individuals have come together to accomplish what seems like an almost miraculous feat of conservation.
 According to the SMD website, their efforts have set aside more than 110,000 acres (172 sq. mi.) from the original 6,788 acre state park.

-NOTE: Golden Gate Audubon will be leading a field trip to Mitchell Canyon on Saturday, May 7, 2016.
+NOTE: Golden Gate Bird Alliance will be leading a field trip to Mitchell Canyon on Saturday, May 7, 2016.
 See our Field Trips web page for details on this and all our other field trips.

 FAST FACTS